Samsung/Tizen.CircularUI/doc/guide/CircleListView.md

 # CircleListView

 `CircleListView` is a view for presenting lists of data, a short list that does not require scrolling, and a long list that requires scrolling.
 This view is an extension of [Xamarin.Forms.ListView](https://developer.xamarin.com/api/type/Xamarin.Forms.ListView/).
-Similar to [Xamarin.Forms.ListView](https://developer.xamarin.com/api/type/Xamarin.Forms.ListView/), but the Scroller is rendered to [CircleSurface](https://developer.tizen.org/development/guides/native-application/user-interface/efl/ui-components/wearable-ui-components/circle-surface).
-You can move the list using [Bezel interaction](https://developer.tizen.org/design/wearable/interaction/bezel-interactions) and [Drag](https://developer.tizen.org/design/wearable/interaction/touch#swipe).
+You can move the list using [Bezel Interactions](https://developer.tizen.org/design/wearable/interaction/bezel-interactions) and [Drag](https://developer.tizen.org/design/wearable/interaction/touch#swipe).
-To receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary), it must be registered as `RotaryFocusObject`, property of [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage).

 |![Normal list](data/CircleListView_noscroll.png)|![Group list](data/CircleListView_group.png)|![2 texts and 1 icon list](data/CircleListView_2text1icon1.png)|
 |:----------------------------------------------:|:------------------------------------------:|:------------------------------------------------------------:|